jeremyzz830/CISII-Repo/Docs/DataFormat.md

 - extract 2d landmarks from the output of synthex
 - write fcsv file

+# Developed Features

+- [x] image conversion from dicom to synthex required h5
+- [x] 2D annotation result decoded from the resulting h5 of synthex
+- [x] 3D landmarks conversion to the required format of xReg
+- [x] image conversion from dicom to xReg required h5
+- [x] scripts to call synthex to annotate and call xReg to get registration result

+- [ ] modularized classed to contain everything
+- [ ] environment compatibility check
+- [ ] integrate into a full pip package

 ## Write ipynb file to read h5 file

 the virtual env has to be switched in advance to enable the package for reading h5, here are the steps of switching venv for jupyter notebook